D4S1/DAV-COVID-19-project/README.md

 # DAV-COVID-19-project

 Aim of this project was showing some same statistic information about course of COVID-19 pandemic in Australia.
 We focused particularly on the level of infections and deaths, as well as the response to the disease: vaccinations and hospitalization.
+We also presented data estimating the excess of deaths related to CONVID-19 relative to non-CONVID-19 times.

 ## Articles about stituation in Australia
 * [www.aihw.gov.au](https://www.aihw.gov.au/reports/australias-health/covid-19)